Soderberg-Consulting/gadget-devtools/README.md

 npm run dev
 ```

+## Limitations
+This gadget will only access the currently selected file and cannot not handle processing of additional files through SCSS/LESS `@imports`.

 ## Reporting issues
 This is NOT an official gadget.
 Please report any issues you find here on GitHub, **do not contact OmniUpdate customer support about this gadget**.

 ## Contributing
 Contributions (by way of pull requests and reporting issues) are very welcome.
-I've still got some code cleanup to do and then I'll add some more info on how to contribute code.